 To export a Fritzing part as an FZPZ file, right-click the part in your Fritzing parts bin and select Export Part.

-How do I open an FZPZ file?
+How to open an FZPZ file

 You can open FZPZ files and use them as parts in Fritzing (cross-platform).
 To do so, select File → Open from Fritzing's menu bar, and then navigate to and open your FZPZ file.
 The part your FZPZ file describes will then appear in your My Parts bin.